 Yet another important feature to consider when purchasing an EDC knife is the type of grind the blade has.

-The most common blade grinds for EDC knives are the flat grind(2), the hollow grind(1), the saber grind(3) and, the double bevel(5).
-The chisel grind(4) is less common, and the convex grind(6) is rare on EDC knives.
+The most common blade grinds are the flat grind(2), the hollow grind(1), the saber grind(3) and, the double bevel(5).
+The chisel grind(4) is less common, and the convex grind(6) is rare.

 Each has advantages and disadvantages.
 The hollow grind produces the thinnest edge and is the sharpest of all the blade grinds, but because the edge is thin, it also produces the weakest edge.